 Resources for Calculating Stocking Rate and Carrying Capacity

 To use the resources below, you will need to know the number and type of livestock you plan to graze, for how long, and the approximate amount of forage you have available.
+The number of animals, per area, for a certain period of time is known as stocking rate.

 Grazing Calculator (Free app) from North Dakota State